 That’s kind of mind-blowing, considering that heart disease is the #1 cause of death on the planet (for humans, that is).

 Quick poll: Do you know anyone, perhaps a friend or family member (or maybe even yourself), who has had a heart attack?

 Chances are you do.
 According to the American Heart Association’s 2018 Heart Disease and Stroke Statistics, about 92 million American adults are living with cardiovascular disease.

-And every 40 seconds, a heart attack occurs in the U.S. alone.
+And every 40 seconds, someone in the US experiences a heart attack.